Ludicon/spark.js/README.md

 ### `encodeTexture(source, options)`

-Load an image and transcode it to a compressed GPU texture.
+Load an image and encode it to a compressed GPU texture.

 #### Parameters